keyegon/Data-Science-Portfolio/README.md

-# Erick Yegon, PhD, MSc, BSc Data Science Portfolio
+# Erick Yegon, PhD  Data Science Portfolio

 Welcome to my portfolio that shows highlights of some work i have done in my data science journey.
 As you will see below, in my journey to answer a broad range of data science question my journey has seen me  utilize tools such as:
 - R
 - Python